swgc-shota/text-launcher/README.md

-This extension allows you to copy, read aloud, search with any service, or share the selected text.
+This extension allows you to copy, read aloud, search, or share the selected text.

 Features Overview